opulencephp/docs/console-basics.md

   8. [views:flush](#viewsflush)

 <h2 id="introduction">Introduction</h2>
 Console applications are great for administrative tasks and code generation.
-Opulence supports a robust console kernel with features like easy-to-create commands, question prompts, and HTML-like syntax for output styling.
+Apex is the robust console kernel that comes bundled with Opulence.
+With it, you can easily create your own console commands, display question prompts, and use HTML-like syntax for output styling.

 <h2 id="running-commands">Running Commands</h2>
-To run commands, type `php opulence COMMAND_NAME` from the directory that Opulence is installed in.
+To run commands, type `php apex COMMAND_NAME` from the directory that Opulence is installed in.

 <h2 id="getting-help">Getting Help</h2>
 To get help with any command, use the help command.
 There are a few different ways to call it:

 ```
-php opulence help COMMAND_NAME
+php apex help COMMAND_NAME
-php opulence COMMAND_NAME -h
+php apex COMMAND_NAME -h
-php opulence COMMAND_NAME --help
+php apex COMMAND_NAME --help
 ```

 <h2 id="built-in-commands">Built-In Commands</h2>
-A good place to start is to run `php opulence` in the directory you installed Opulence.
+A good place to start is to run `php apex` in the directory you installed Opulence.
 This will list the commands registered to the console.
-Out of the box, a few commands come bundled with Opulence:
+Out of the box, a few commands come bundled with Apex:

 <h4 id="appenv">app:env</h4>
 Displays the current application environment name, eg "Production" or "Development".